jhjdev/bartender-order-service/README.md

 - [ ] Start the architecture for the mobile app, and map out the functionality
 - [ ] Start on mobile app API expansion on our current API endpoints
 - [ ] Start work on the mobile app
+- [ ] Add tests with Vitest and Playwright for the web app
+- [ ] Use Toastify for all success messages
+- [ ] Add features like current day, weather, some other nice to have information in header or below header.
+- [ ] Use HTTP status codes like 429 where it gives meaning

 ### Low Priority

-- [ ] Implement Jest and Maestro for testing for the mobile app
-- [ ] Implement a notification tool that will work with both the web app and the mobile app
 - [ ] Add Github actions for the project
-- [ ] Clean up unused clusters in our hosted MongoDB
 - [ ] Add Swagger to the web app project
-- [ ] Add tests with Vitest and Playwright for the web app
-- [ ] Use Toastify for all success messages
-- [ ] Use HTTP status codes like 429 where it gives meaning
-- [ ] Implement ErrorBoundry for both web app and mobile app
+- [x] ~~Clean up unused clusters in our hosted MongoDB~~
 - [x] ~~Update the PageNotFound component with a way to go to the home page or go back~~
 - [x] ~~Implement the PageNotFound component when we have a 404~~
-- [ ] Add features like current day, weather, some other nice to have information in header or below header.
+- [ ] Start the architecture for the mobile app, and map out the functionality
+- [ ] Start on mobile app API expansion on our current API endpoints
+- [ ] Start work on the mobile app
+- [ ] Implement Jest and Maestro for testing for the mobile app
+- [ ] Implement ErrorBoundry for both web app and mobile app
+- [ ] Implement a notification tool that will work with both the web app and the mobile app

 ### Next Steps